 Our real estate brokerage business conducted through homegenius Real Estate provides services in all 50 states and the District of Columbia.
 This entity, together with its agents, is required to hold licenses and conduct the brokerage business in conformity with the applicable license laws and administrative regulations of the states in which they are conducting their business.
 As a licensed real estate brokerage, homegenius Real Estate receives residential real estate data from various multiple listing services ("MLS") through agreements with these MLS providers, which it uses to broker real estate transactions and provide valuation products and services, pursuant to the terms of these agreements.
-These MLS agreements on the susiness of real estate brokerages in order to maintain eligibility to continue to receive the MLS data.
+These MLS agreements include restrictions on the permitted use of the MLS data obtained through these agreements and impose requirements on the business of real estate brokerages in order to maintain eligibility to continue to receive the MLS data.
 If these agreements were to be terminated or homegenius Real Estate otherwise were to lose access to this data, it could negatively impact homegenius Real Estate's ability to conduct its business.